 PROBLEM 3.
 The goal of this question is to use traceroute to collect some round-trip time (RTT) delays.
-To find more information about traceroute, type man traceroute at a terminal prompt.
+To find more information about traceroute, type man traceroute at a terminal prompt or into a browser to get a page describing how the command traceroute works.

 - a: Briefly describe how traceroute works. - b: Use traceroute to connect to ufrj.br, a university in Brazil, at 3 different times of day.
-Run traceroute 5 times at each time of day, to collect 15 sets of measurements of the roundtrip time (RTT) delay.
+Run traceroute 5 times at each time of day, to collect 15 sets of measurements of the round-trip time (RTT) delay.
 Give the measurements and calculate the average and standard deviation for each of the three times of day.
 How many routers are in the path at each time of day?
 Did the set of routers or the number of routers ever change?
 Do you ever see the delay to reach a closer host exceed the delay to reach a farther away host?
-If so, what do you hypothesize that the variation is due to?

-2 FALL 2022, COMP 411, HOMEWORK 2: MEASUREMENTS AND DISTRIBUTED TIC-TAC-TOE c: For one of your times of day in part (b), list out the names of intervening routers.
+If so, what do you hypothesize that the variation is due to? - c: For one of your times of day in part (b), list out the names of intervening routers.
 Based on these names, can you identify the ISPs in the path from source to destination?
 For example, my traceroute to ufrj.br shows a router name that ends in internet2.edu.
 If I google internet2.edu, I find out that internet2.edu is part of the Internet2 network, see https://en.wikipedia.org/wiki/Internet2.
 There is no right or wrong answer for this question, just see what you can find out.